cwittens/DispersiveShallowWater.jl/docs/src/solvers.md

 ```

 The `MattssonNordström2004()` operator family provides SBP operators that satisfy the SBP property with non-periodic boundary conditions, making them suitable for reflecting boundary conditions.
+Other possible choices for sources can be found in the [documentation of SummationByPartsOperators.jl](https://ranocha.de/SummationByPartsOperators.jl/stable/).

 ## Upwind Operators